 Dept. Code: SAP

-Students can also receive UM credit hours and grades while studying at any one of UM's exchange partner universities overseas.
+Students receive UM credit hours and grades while studying at any of UM's partner universities overseas.
 These programs can be undertaken for a semester, year, and/or during the summer.
-Among a multitude of other options, students can study marine biology on the edge of Australia's Great Barrier Reef at James Cook University, be at the center of Europe and study business at the Vienna University of Economics and Business Administration, explore Iceland's unspoiled nature while studying earth sciences at the University of Iceland, immerse themselves in Japanese culture and business practices at Sophia University in Tokyo, or become acquainted with the changing panorama of international relations at Uppsala University in Sweden.
-Many of these programs are delivered in English so foreign language proficiency is not required for most study abroad opportunities.
+Among a multitude of other options, students can study Aboriginal studies at University of Sydney, be immersed in Spanish culture in Seville, explore Iceland's unspoiled nature while studying earth sciences at the University of Iceland, immerse themselves in Japanese culture and business practices at Sophia University in Tokyo, or become acquainted with the changing panorama of international relations at University of San Andres in Argentina.
+Many of these programs are delivered in English so foreign language proficiency is not required for UM study abroad opportunities.

 As studying abroad is seen as such an important aspect of a college career, many national and institutional scholarships are available.
 Interested students should begin to research scholarship opportunities early.
 The most prestigious study abroad scholarships, which grant up to $10,000 per semester, have applications with deadlines up to 18 months before the study abroad program begins.
 Several other scholarships, with deadlines similar to program application deadlines, are also available and grant up to $5,000.
 Learn more about finances and scholarships by visiting the Study Abroad website, speaking with the advisors in the Study Abroad Office and the Office of Financial Assistance Services.